HackBulgaria/System-C-1/week0/README1.md

 **Search in code - go to definitions, find use in files**

-vim : built in?, taglist, http://vim.wikia.com/wiki/Use_Vim_like_an_IDE
+vim : built-in(go over function or variable and press 'gd'), taglist, http://vim.wikia.com/wiki/Use_Vim_like_an_IDE

 emacs: http://www.emacswiki.org/emacs/EmacsTags